People of the Injury Prevention Center

 Associate Professor, Emergency Medicine, U-M Medical School

 Youth Violence Content Lead, Research Core, University of Michigan Injury Prevention Center

 Dr. Carter’s research aims to understand the epidemiology and characteristics of firearm violence among urban youth and minority populations.
 Specifically, Dr. Carter has published an analysis characterizing the high rates of firearm possession and illegal methods of firearm acquisition among assault-injured youth seeking emergency department care.
-He is also the PI of a daily survey study looking at the contextual aspects of firearm violence events among youth in inner-city settings.
+He is also the Principal Investigator of a daily survey study looking at the contextual aspects of firearm violence events among youth in inner-city settings.